zhongfu/tp/docs/UserGuide.md

 ### Mark a job as paid : `mark`

 Indicates that a job has been completed.

-❗️Caution: This is irreversible.
+To unmark an object, `mark` the job again.

 Format: `mark JOBID`

 Example: `mark 2` marks the second job

+Continued Example: `mark 2` unmarks the second job

 ### Assign a job to an employee : `assign`